namishh/com/content/blog/devlogs/pico.md

 ## Explosions and Particles

-In order to prepare for explosions, I just added the most basic enemy and, all it does is stand idle at one place.
-If a bullet `collides` with the enemy, we decrease its health by 10.
-If health is depleted, it despawns.
+In order to prepare for explosions, I just added the most basic enemy that just stands idle at one place.
+If a bullet `collides` with the enemy, we decrease its health by 10 and if health is depleted, it despawns.
 The collision to check between collision of two sprites is fairly easy

 ```lua
 function collision(a,b)